Maymester Courses

 This final MPP course will help students understand the power of cross-sector collaboration and effective strategies to lead social and environmental change across sectors.
 Co-taught by an academic and practitioners, the syllabus uses case studies, outside speakers, seminars, and debate to explore evolving models of cross sector collaboration to advance social impact.
 Students will learn the motivations, operations, and engagement models for stakeholders in different sectors and effective strategies to influence these stakeholders to advance societal change.
 Classes will provide tangible leadership skills that students can use to advance impact outside of the classroom.

-POLI 130 Introduction to Comparative Politics (3)
+POLI 204 Introduction to Southern Politics (3)

-POLI 215 Political Psychology (3)
+POLI 271 Modern Political Thought (3)

-POLI 287 (PWAD 287) Strategy and International Relations (PWAD 287) (3)
+POLI 287 Strategy and International Relations (PWAD 287) (3)

 Introduction to the study of strategic decision making in international relations, with an emphasis on the application of basic game theoretic models.
 Incorporates in-class simulations of international relations scenarios.